 Presenter View with 1 screen

 Unlike Teams or Zoom that offer ways to use PowerPoint’s Presenter View Preview mode to share your slides with the attendees while you see your notes, this is not possible in Webex.
 If you use Presenter View Preview and share the PowerPoint application, the attendees see all of Presenter View, including your notes and the next build/slide.
 Even the option of using Google Slides Presenter View in a browser (video here) does not work because Webex shares all browser windows when you share the browser app, including the one with your notes and slide previews.
+The only way to use Presenter View in Webex to share the slides with the audience while you see your notes is to have two screens.
+If you only have your laptop and don't have room for a second screen, one option is to use a video capture card to create a second "virtual" screen as I explain in this article and video.

 Presenter View with 2 screens